Tiling dense hypergraphs: Conclusion

-Perfect rainbow tilings are determined by the maximum thresholds $\th_d^{\til}(F)$ and $\th_d^{\rmix}(F)$ as detailed in \cref{thm:rainbow-tiling}.
+Perfect transversal tilings are determined by the maximum thresholds $\th_d^{}(\til_F)$ and $\th_d^{}(\rmix_F)$ as detailed in \cref{thm:transversal-tiling}.
 Under which conditions is one always larger than the other?
-For graphs, this is simple (\cref{obs:rainbow}).
+For graphs, this is simple to answer (\cref{obs:transversal}).
 But what about hypergraphs?
-It is easy to see that $\th_{k-1}^{\rmix}(F)=0$ when $F$ is $k$-partite.
-Together with \cref{thm:rainbow-tiling}, this results in a rainbow version of \cref{thm:mycroft}.
-A next step would be to determine $\th_{k-2}^{\rmix}(F)$, which seems more difficult, but not impossible.
+It is easy to see that $\th_{k-1}^{}(\rmix_F)=0$ when $F$ is $k$-partite and $k$-uniform.
+Together with \cref{thm:transversal-tiling}, this results in a transversal version of \cref{thm:mycroft}.
+A next step would be to determine $\th_{k-2}^{}(\rmix_F)$, which seems more difficult, but not impossible.
 The general question is related to the study of covering problems, such as the work of Falgas-Ravry, Markström and Zhao~\cite{FMZ21}, and it is likely that the techniques of this field could apply here as well.
+Finally, we note that Bowtell, Kathapurkar, Morrison and Mycroft~\cite{BKM+25} and Liu, Nie, Yang and Zhang~\cite{LNY+25} used \cref{thm:transversal-tiling} to determine minimum codegree thresholds for transversal perfect tilings with generalised triangles.